Acolyte: Anglican Churches

-An acolyte can assist in worship by carrying a processional cross, lighting candles, holding the Gospel book, holding candles or "torches", assisting a deacon or priest set up and clean up at the altar, swinging a censer or thurible or carrying the incense boat, handing the offering plates to ushers, and many other tasks as seen fit by the priest or acolyte warden.
+An acolyte can assist in worship by carrying a processional cross, lighting candles, holding the Gospel book, holding candles or "torches", assisting a deacon or priest prepare and clean the altar, swinging a censer or thurible (also being named the thurifer) or carrying the incense boat, handing the offering plates to ushers, and many other tasks as seen fit by the priest or acolyte warden.

-Methodism and Lutheranism
+Methodist Churches

-In the Methodist and Lutheran traditions, acolytes participate in the worship service by carrying a processional cross or crucifix (these acolytes are called crucifers), lighting and extinguishing the altar candles, and ringing the church bell to call the congregation to worship.
-In these traditions, the lighting of the altar candles in the worship service is a symbol of Jesus’ coming into the presence of the worshiping community.
+In the Methodist tradition, acolytes may participate in the worship service by carrying a processional cross or crucifix (these acolytes are called crucifers), lighting and extinguishing the altar candles, and ringing the church bell to call the congregation to worship.
+In these traditions, the lighting of the altar candles in the worship service is a symbol of Jesus' coming into the presence of the worshiping community.
 Before lighting the candles the acolyte may bow at the altar out of respect.
 Before the extinguishing of the last altar candles, the acolytes relight their "candle lighter" and then process out into the narthex.
 This symbolizes that Jesus Christ is for all people everywhere.
 It also symbolizes the light of Jesus Christ going out into the world where believers are called to serve.
-Similar to those in the Anglican tradition, acolytes in these traditions wear robes called albs, sometimes with a cincture.
-It is also common for Methodist acolytes to wear the traditional cassock and cotta.
+Acolytes in these traditions wear robes called albs, sometimes with a cincture; alternatively Methodist acolytes in other congregations wear the traditional cassock and cotta.